 Prepare the House

 Make sure everything is ready for the movers to work during moving day.
-This may mean covering the floors with drop cloth, removing any doors that could get in the way and removing anything that may get in the way.
+This may mean covering the floors with a drop cloth, removing any doors that could get in the way and remove anything that may get in the way.
 Check with your moving company to see if there any additional steps they make want you to take to prepare the house for moving day.

 Be Ready to Treat the Movers Nice